Open-Wide/alfresco-etl-connector/README.md

 Test
-   * You can test it by using the samples provided in the companion project etlconnector-samples , and a compatible ETL like Talend 3.1 on the client side.
+   * You can test it by using the samples provided in the companion project etlconnector-samples , and a compatible ETL like Talend 3.1 or greater on the client side.

 *For the Quitus sample, using Talend* :
    * put the etlconnector-samples*jar in WEB-INF/lib in your alfresco web